 ||Length of time (in milliseconds) to allow the CMP to perform its tasks before aborting the process.
 Default is

 ||A setting to determine what will happen when obtaining consent information from the CMP fails; either allow the auction to proceed (true) or cancel the auction (false).
 Default is

-Example: IAB CMP using the custom timeout and cancel auction options with the consentRequired field not defined.
+Example: IAB CMP using the custom timeout and cancel auction options.

 Build the package